https://nursing.ouhsc.edu/Programs-Academics Parent Page: Programs & Academics id: 27547 Active Page: LPN to BSNid:26483

 Admission Requirements

-• Completion of 61 credit hours of prerequisite coursework
+• Completion of 60 hours of prerequisite coursework

-• 30 credit hours must be completed prior to application
+• 30 prerequisite hours must be completed prior to application

-• Science grade point average (SGPA) of a 2.5 or better on a 4.0 scale
+• Minimum science grade point average of 2.5 on a 4.0 scale at the time of application

-• At least one of the four laboratory science prerequisites must be completed prior to application.
+• At least three of the four required sciences must be completed prior to application

 • Exams for Advanced Standing Credit